Ed Sheeran Belfast Boucher Road date confirmed for upcoming Mathematics Tour

 Fans across Northern Ireland are buzzing, after hearing the news that Ed Sheeran will be taking to the road, for the first time since his Divide Tour in 2019.

-The +-=÷x Tour, which is helpfully dubbed the Mathematics Tour, will see Ed travel to many venues across the UK, Ireland and Europe, with shows in Dublin, Belfast, London's Wembley Stadium and more.
+The +-=÷x Tour, which is helpfully dubbed the Mathematics Tour, will see Ed travel to many venues across the UK, Ireland and Europe, with shows in Cork, Belfast, London's Wembley Stadium and more.

 Kicking off on Thursday, April 28, 2022, with a show in Cork, Ed Sheeran will be playing in Belfast on Thursday, May 12, 2022, at Boucher Road Playing Fields.
 The singer last played in Belfast in 2018, to a sold out show of 40,000 and this time, it's expected to be no different!

-Read more: Freshers Week 2021: What do Queens University Belfast and Ulster University have planned for Freshers Week?

-Sheeran's new album, Equals, will be available to buy from Friday, October 29, 2021, giving fans plenty of time to memorise the lyrics for this upcoming gig.
+Sheeran's new album, Equals, will be available to buy from Friday, October 29, 2021, giving fans plenty of time to memorise the lyrics for this upcoming gig and its latest single 'Shivers' is set to go to No.1 in the UK’s Official Singles Chart.

 Here's everything you need to know about The Mathematics Tour, including venues, dates and most importantly, how you can get tickets.